lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 ## YAML data

-In a static website, it's often convenient to store some data in a structured text file (like a YAML file), and then use this data in uour templates.
+In a static website, it's often convenient to store some data in a structured text file (like a YAML file), and then use this data in your templates.
 Let's do this for flats.

 In Middleman `data` folder, add a new file `flats.yml`